sgryphon/dotnet-distributed-tracing-examples/src/b2-zipkin/ReadMe.md

 Example of distributed tracing in .NET, using W3C Trace Context and OpenTelemetry.

-## c) Zipkin
+## b.2) Zipkin

 An OpenTelemetry example, exporting trace information to Zipkin for graphical display of timelines and application architecture.

+Zipkin is an alternative to Jaeger.

-Note that Zipkin only supports activity traces, not log records, so you need to combine it with a logging solution such as Elasticsearch.
+Note that Zipkin, like Jaeger, only supports activity traces, not log records, so you need to combine it with a logging solution such as Elasticsearch.

 ### Requirements